v-spassky/aihelp/README.md

 ##### Automatic (Ubuntu, Debian only)

 *Note that this is deemed unsafe.
-Don't do this it you don't trust the author.*
+Don't do this if you don't trust the author.*

 ```bash
 wget -O - https://raw.githubusercontent.com/v-spassky/aihelp/main/distribution/install.sh \